gin66/FastAccelStepper/README.md

 ## Lessons Learned

-Spent more than half a day debugging, till I have found out, that the cable to the stepper was broken.
+Spent more than half a day debugging the esp32-code, till I have found out, that just the cable to the stepper was broken.